SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 The public internet is accessed in the private subnets via the NAT Gateways.
 There are no restrictions on egress traffic to the public internet.

-The [CIDR Calculator for PubSub+ Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/cloud-CIDR-calculator.xlsx) can be used to properly size the VPC to support the number of event broker services that you require.
+The [CIDR Calculator for Solace Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/cloud-CIDR-calculator.xlsx) can be used to properly size the VPC to support the number of event broker services that you require.
 A correctly sized VPC CIDR is important as this cannot be changed after the cluster has been created.

 The VPC is an optional component.
 If the VPC that hosts the cluster exists or is created created with other automation, its details can be provided in variables.